Research

 Ongoing Research

-(, Working Paper), joint with , , and .
+(R&R, Review of Economic Studies; , NBER WP), joint with , , , and .

 Presented at: NBER Economics of Mobility meeting (2020).

-(Latest Version, Working Paper).
+(Latest Version, WP).

 This paper exploits exogenous changes in the course of the Yellow River in China to isolate variation in the natural distribution of economic centers across space.
 I compute time-varying trade costs and collect original data on population and taxation from dynastic histories and local gazetteers spanning 2,000 years.
 This allows me to assess the effect of exogenous variation in market access on population density and resource extraction.
 I find that the changes in connectedness have two opposite effects.
 First, they induce a very large increase in the level and concentration of economic activity in the shorter run.
 Second, they trigger a large increase in rent capture by local elites, which severely mitigates the concentration effect in the longer run.